Tetra Pak: Recycling

-Criticism

-Tetra Pak cartons have been criticized for being more difficult to recycle than tin cans and glass bottles.
-The difficulty lies in the fact that the process demands specific recycling plants that are not easily accessible and that, if not recycled, can end up in landfills.
-The company has stated that it is currently working on joint ventures with local governments around the world to increase the number of recycling facilities.
+In attempts to innovate and to improve the recyclability rate of their Aseptic cartons, one of the main factors is the replacement of the aluminum layer used, which can constitute up to 5% of the package material.
+In which, exposure to the metal has been suggested as a risk factor for Alzheimer's Disease.
+The company is currently testing two alternatives as a replacement for aluminum: (1) a fiber-based barrier layer, and (2) a polymer-based barrier.
+In Which the company has already done successful commercial consumer testing in 2022 of an alternative from the aluminum layer with a paper-based barrier that increases its recyclability up to 90% and in effect reduces its carbon footprint by one third (33%).

 Community projects

 In the late-1970s, Ruben Rausing worked on Operation Flood, a joint venture between the World Food Programme, the World Bank, and Tetra Pak to supply Western milk surplus to Indian households.
 The company established its Food for Development office in 2000, through which it works with local governments, NGOs and farmers to develop school milk programmes, a cause it has supported since 1962, when the first school milk programme supported by Tetra Pak launched in Mexico.

 After the 2008 Chinese melamine scandal, the Chinese government tightened regulations on safety and environmental standards, damaging the country's market for packaged milk and infant formula.
-Tetra Pak had nothing to do with the scandal, however Tetra Pak China established a training program which was delivered by a food safety school, DVDs and books, resulting in over 30 farms meeting EU quality standards, according to Tetra Pak China.
-The effort also included a push to reduce waste by advising customers on recycling, and working alongside the World Wildlife Fund to reduce carbon dioxide emissions.
-The Financial Times indicated this was not a philanthropic act, but a way to establish a future for the company by ensuing there was always a market for their products.
-In 2015, Tetra Pak in collaboration with DeLavel, signed a five year agreement with the Dairy Association of China to provide training to 150 managers Chinese dairy farm managers, providing them with the skills required to run larger-scale dairy farms.
+Tetra Pak had nothing to do with the scandal; however, Tetra Pak China established a training program that was delivered by a food safety school, DVDs, and books, resulting in over 30 farms meeting EU quality standards, according to Tetra Pak China.
+The effort also included a push to reduce waste by advising customers on recycling and working alongside the World Wildlife Fund to reduce carbon dioxide emissions.
+The Financial Times indicated this was not a philanthropic act, but a way to establish a future for the company by ensuring there was always a market for their products.
+In 2015, Tetra Pak in collaboration with DeLavel, signed a five-year agreement with the Dairy Association of China to provide training to 150 Chinese dairy farm managers, providing them with the skills required to run larger-scale dairy farms.
 It is unclear if this initiative was voluntary or paid for.
 Tetra Pak also works with Chinese schools to regulate storage, distribution and recycling of school milk.
-They certified 53 schools as ‘Promotion Model Schools’ in 2017 and aimed to certify 50 more schools in 2018.
+They certified 53 schools as 'Promotion Model Schools' in 2017 and aimed to certify 50 more schools in 2018.

-During the COVID-19 pandemic, Tetra Pak helped maintain the delivery of school feeding programmes via on-line orders and non-contact delivery methods.
+During the COVID-19 pandemic, Tetra Pak helped maintain the delivery of school feeding programmes via online orders and non-contact delivery methods.
 The Tetra Laval Group donates 10 million Euro to various voluntary organisations supporting health care systems.

 Following the 2022 Russian invasion of Ukraine, Tetra Pak condemned the invasion and Tetra Laval donated 10 million Euro towards organisations including UNICEF, Save The Children, The Red Cross and Doctors Without Borders.